dkgolfnut5192/YourControls_MSFS_ANOTOV_AN-225/README.md

 # Known Issues:
  - The Altitude knob is not synchonized.
 Both pilots will need to adjust both the Tablet (1's or 100's selection) and manually change the Altitude value to mach the other pilot.
+ - Payload/Passenger slider on Tablet should be set by the Host prior to the second pilot joining.
+If it is adjusted with both pilots connected the slider oscilates and causes weight issues.

  - *** Please kindly note that this plane from MSFS has numerous unselectable switches.
 This is a MSFS model/featureset issue, not a YC's or the Profile I created issue.

 # FIXED:
 All MID cockpit Radio officer, Engineer station, and Electrical officer funtionality has been added